-At Chowan University, a prohibited party is a function with guests www.gocuhawks.com for the purpose of social activities including but not limited to alcohol, drugs, and music.
+At Chowan University, a prohibited party is a function with guests for the purpose of social activities including but not limited to alcohol, drugs, and music.
 A prohibited party on campus involves overcapacity of your housing facility and any violations of university policy.

-Below is the amount of guests allowed in each housing facility:
+Below is the number of guests allowed in each housing facility:

-- Tradition Hall (Belk, Simons, Mixon, Dunn, Parker): 2 beds Capacity of four - " Whites Crossing (Suite): 8 beds = Capacity of 16 (4 guests per room) - " Whites Crossing (Apartment): 4 bed = Capacity of 8 (2 guests per room)
+- Tradition Hall (Belk, Simons, Mixon, Dunn, Parker): 2 beds = Capacity of four - Whites Crossing (Suite): 8 beds = Capacity of 16 (4 guests per room) - Whites Crossing (Apartment): 4 beds = Capacity of 8 (2 guests per room)